5 Food Myths, BUSTED

-Think you're savvy about healthy eating?
-Well, some of what you "know" about food may be mere folklore.
-Bergen Health & Life consulted diet experts about a number of widespread beliefs, and these five turned out to be bogus.
+Think you’re savvy about healthy eating?
+Well, some of what you “know” about food may be mere folklore.
+Middlesex Health & Life consulted diet experts about a number of widespread beliefs, and these five turned out to be bogus

 Dr. Gerbstadt agrees: “One banana is packed with nutrition and worth every calorie.
 Bananas are a terrific way for active people to replenish glycogen stores and get a quick energy boost.”

 Myth #3: Mini-meals are better than three big ones.

 “I was always a proponent of eating small meals, but the evidence just doesn’t show the practice to make a difference in maintaining a healthy weight,” DiBacco says.
 Rather, it’s the total number of calories—not how you spread them out—that counts.

 Dr. Gerbstadt agrees: “If the calories are the same, meal frequency is really a matter of lifestyle choice,” she says.

 What is important: not skipping breakfast.
 “Studies show that women who miss breakfast do more impulse snacking,” says Blake.
 “When snacking is unplanned, you’re vulnerable to whatever food is around when you get hungry, such as donuts at a meeting.
 When you plan your meals, you can snack on things like fruits and nuts on your schedule.”

 Myth #4: Foods like celery have “negative calories.”